 MRI also detects the avulsion of the fibular insertion of the SPR and a shallow retro-malleolar groove with associated anterior luxation of the peroneus brevis tendon.

 Furthermore, MRI showed a minor bone bruise of the distal tibial epiphysis and tibio-talar joint effusion.
 The anterior talo-fibular ligament was thickened but undamaged.
 The deltoid ligament presented fibro-scarring alterations, by previous trauma.
-Regular the other tendons of the ankle.
+No significant alterations affected the other tendons of the ankle.

 Surgery started with a curve incision of the posterolateral aspect of the ankle that revealed diffuse swelling of the SPR that was completely detached from its anterior insertion (Fig. 3A).